InfantEudora/win32_transparent/readme.md

 - [x] Set a camera's initial position and lookat to something.
 It should have an up vector change.

 ### ToDo's
+- [ ] eye_position setting is not working on AMD...?
 - [ ] Share the texture across contexts?
 - [x] Assign different materials to objects by storing their material index in a sperate VAO.
 - [ ] Make OBJ file not require UV to be present.